vantmet/vantmet.github.io/_drafts/NSX_Packet_Walks_VLAN_Bridge.md

 The DLR (Distributed Logical Router) is actually made up of two parts.
 The VIB that is installed to each host when the cluster is instantiated for NSX, and the DLR Control VM.
 The role of the Control VM is to be the control plane for the distributed logical router.
 It is here that LIFs get defined and pushed out of the DLR instanced on the hosts.
 It is also here that BGP or OSPF is instantiated to communicate with the Edge Router VM(s).
 Finally it regulates communication with the Controller Cluster, and Management VM so that each host isn't needing to be in constant communication with either, reducing load.

-The DLR Control VM is in an Active/Passive pair, and is usually placed in the Edge Cluster (precisely so that the L2-Bridging can be placed int he edge cluster).
+The DLR Control VM is in an Active/Passive pair, and is usually placed in the Edge Cluster (precisely so that the L2-Bridging can be placed in the edge cluster).

 Whichever DLR Control VM is active is referred to as the Active Control VM.
 The active control VM picks a specific DLR to perform the bridging action.